 Summing now over the different types of edges, one gets

 $\K_j \rho_j$ is the proportion of edges of type $j$ along the thread.
 These coefficients sum up to 1, and we have finally that expression \eqref{eq:perlesgen} is a Riemann sum for

-and the same argument of domination as in the proof of theorem \ref{thm:bead1} implies that the distribution of $X_I$ converges to the distribution of beads in the interval $I$ in the bead model of parameter $\gamma$.
+and the same argument of domination as in the proof of Theorem \ref {thm:bead1} implies that the distribution of $X_I$ converges to the distribution of beads in the interval $I$ in the bead model of parameter $\gamma$.
 The generalization to any finite dimensional distribution is notationally cumbersome, but straightforward.
-These considerations give thus the proof of the following theorem \begin{thm} Let $\gamma\in(-1,1)$.
-In the scaling limit $\sm\rightarrow 0,\ \sm\beta y\sqrt{1-\gamma^2}\rightarrow\xi$, the point process describing the position of rare edges on the threads, identified with the almost frozen paths converges to the \emph{bead model} of index $\gamma$, {\it i.e.} the determinantal point process on $\ZZ\times\RR$ with kernel $J_{\gamma}$. \end{thm} Recall that $\gamma$ describes the different possible ways to go deep into a tentacle.
+These considerations give thus the proof of the following theorem. \begin{thm} Let $\gamma\in(-1,1)$.
+In the scaling limit $\sm\rightarrow0, \sm \beta y\sqrt{1-\gamma^2}\rightarrow\xi$, the point process describing the position of rare edges on the threads, identified with the almost frozen paths converges to the \emph{bead model} of index $\gamma$, \textit{that is,} the determinantal point process on $\ZZ\times\RR$ with kernel $J_{\gamma}$. \end{thm}

+Recall that $\gamma$ describes the different possible ways to go deep into a tentacle.
 This theorem states that the bead model, with its 1-parameter family of Gibbs measures, is the universal limiting behavior of any dimer model on a bipartite periodic planar graph when the order parameters $(B_x,B_y)$ go to infinity in staying in the liquid phase.